 Most people understand that doctors are human and can sometimes make mistakes.
 If you’re willing to make things right, you can turn a negative review into a positive experience.

 Receiving only glowing reviews might not help your reputation management efforts as much as you think.
-In fact, it can make the reviews look fake, because most businesses don’t please everyone all the time.
+In fact, it can make the positive patient reviews look fake, because most businesses don’t please everyone all the time.

 If you’re concerned about prospective patients reading unflattering comments about your practice, relax in knowing it’s not the deal-breaker you might think it is.
 Most (60 percent) people aren’t deterred by negative reviews, according to the BrightLocal survey.
 Plus, even after reading a positive review of a business, 19 percent of consumers still search for more reviews to validate their choice.